marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   specify a priority to control the order in which constructor and destructor functions are run.
 A constructor with a smaller priority number runs before a constructor with a larger priority number; the opposite relationship holds for destructors.
+Note that priorities 0-100 are reserved.
 So, if you have a constructor that allocates a resource and a destructor that deallocates the same resource, both functions typically have the same priority.
 The priorities for constructor and destructor functions are the same as those specified for namespace-scope C++ objects (see :ref:`c++-attributes`).
   However, at present, the order in which constructors for C++ objects with static storage duration and functions decorated with attribute :gcc-attr:`constructor` are invoked is unspecified.
 In mixed declarations, attribute ``init_priority`` can be used to impose a specific ordering.

   Using the argument forms of the :gcc-attr:`constructor` and ``destructor`` attributes on targets where the feature is not supported is rejected with